ngboardway/GVSU-CIS641-Moot-Floating-Point/docs/software_requirements_specification_final.md

     In terms of integration into the ecosystems of sponsors and potential adopters, the easily accessible nature of PacMeme should prove to be advantageous.
-As outlined in the README.md, the only requisites for running the application are installation of the Java Runtime Environment (JRE) and a Java IDE such as Eclipse or IntelliJ.
+As outlined in the README.md, the only requisites for running the application are a JDK (Java Development Kit) and the installation of a Java IDE such as Eclipse or IntelliJ.
 These applications can be run on virtually any computer ecosystem (Windows, Mac, Linux) and will allow for widespread usage of PacMeme across a variety of adopter circumstances.
 This integration methodology is likely to be even further streamlined down the road through the use of executable JAR files, which could